puppetpies/crystal-monetdb-libmapi/README.md

 Crystal 0.22

+Work around added for Crystal 0.23 on CentOS see https://github.com/crystal-lang/crystal/issues/4719

 You will need the MonetDB client package installed for this to work and also an instance of MServer5 running

 We can now perform a query that emits JSON useful for SELECT statements